gfoss/phpmyadmin_honeypot/README.md

 #phpMyAdmin Honeypot

-version 1.2 -- 3/3/2014
+version 1.4 -- 3/1/2015

-greg . foss [at] logrhythm . com
+greg . foss [at] logrhythm.com

-Probably one of the smallest and simplest honeypots out there...
+Probably one of the smallest and simplest web honeypots out there...

 --------------------------------------------------